-In both models, the energies are measured in TeV units, and the flux normalization $\phi_0$ has units of cm$^{-2}$ s$^{-1}$ TeV$^{-1}$.
-The pivot energy $E_0$ in both models was frozen to 1~TeV during the fitting.
+In both models, the energies are measured in TeV units, and the flux normalization, $\phi_0$, has units of cm$^{-2}$ s$^{-1}$ TeV$^{-1}$.
+The pivot energy, $E_0$, in both models was frozen to 1~TeV during the fitting.

-For the spectral analysis we fit each model to the simulated $\gamma$-ray spectrum using {\tt cash} statistics \citep{1979ApJ...228..939C} following standardized procedures built within {\tt GammaPy}\footnote{See documentation and examples: \url{https://docs.gammapy.org}}.
-Fitting is performed via log-likelihood functions, so for each model a value for the fit statistics ($-2 \log{L}$) is returned that allows us to compare the goodness of models.
+For the spectral analysis, we fit each model to the simulated $\gamma$-ray spectrum using {\tt cash} statistics \citep{1979ApJ...228..939C}, following standardized procedures built within {\tt GammaPy}\footnote{See documentation and examples: \url{https://docs.gammapy.org}}.
+The fitting was performed via log-likelihood functions, so for each model a value for the fit statistics ($-2 \log{L}$) was returned that allowed us to compare the goodness of models.

-To explore the significance of any detection based on the SSC+$\pi^0$ model we perform three tests.
-First, we simulate a single spectrum based on the theoretical model and fit it with the single-component (ECPL) and dual-component model (ECPL+LP) -- see left panel in Fig.~\ref{fig:cta}.
-In addition to the improvement in the fit statistics ($\sim$43), the ECPL+LP model improves also the residuals of the fit, defined as (model-data)/error (see middle and bottom panels of left-hand side Fig.~\ref{fig:cta}).
+To explore the significance of any detection based on the SSC+$\pi^0$ model, we performed three tests.
+First, we simulated a single spectrum based on the theoretical model and fit it with the single-component (ECPL) and dual-component (ECPL+LP) models (see left panel in Fig.~\ref{fig:cta}).
+In addition to the improvement in the fit statistics ($\sim$43), the ECPL+LP model also improves the residuals of the fit, defined as the (model-data)/error (see middle and bottom panels of left-hand side Fig.~\ref{fig:cta}).